Pippi - painless parsing, post-processing and plotting of posterior and likelihood samples: Examples

 Fig.~\ref{fig1}b compares the posterior PDF (coloured) to the profile likelihood (grey) in the pared chain, this time in the $A_0$, $\tan\beta$ plane.
 In this case I have employed a visual scheme with a gradient fill for the 2D marginalised posterior.
 Similarly in Fig.~\ref{fig1}d, where I compare the profile likelihood in the pared (colour) and original (grey) chains in the $A_0$, $\tan\beta$ plane, using yet another built-in visual scheme.

 An example pip file for creating these and other plots is included in the \textsf{pippi} distribution.
 The \textsf{Python} function used with \textsf{pippi pare} to effect the $m_0>1\,$TeV post-processing cut is also included.
+As of \textsf{pippi 2.0}, this example also includes the new features like data cuts and inline post-processing, so the final plots look a little different to Fig.~\ref{fig1}.